jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   - **self-employed person** means a natural person who has earnings as a self-employed person
   - **shareholder-employee** means a natural person who is a shareholder in, and an employee of, a close company
   - **specified maximum** , in relation to earnings, means the relevant prescribed maximum amount of earnings on which a levy is payable by or in respect of any person
-  - **specified registry** , in relation to an appeal under Part 5, means a registry of a District Court that is for the time being specified in regulations made under this Act for the purposes of sending or filing notices of appeal
+  - **specified registry** , in relation to an appeal under Part 5, means a registry of the District Court that is for the time being specified in regulations made under this Act for the purposes of sending or filing notices of appeal
   - **speech therapist** means a member of the New Zealand Speech Language Therapists Association (Incorporated)
   - **spouse** has the meaning set out in section 18(1) to (3); and, in relation to a deceased claimant, has the meaning set out in section 18(4) to (6)
   - **suffers** is affected in its interpretation by—